jwmullally/dracut-iscsi-target/README.md

 - Remove need for specifying `$dracut_iscsi_target_boot_prefix`
 - Sort "iSCSI Target" entry under Fedora entries in bootloader menu
 - Add UEFI boot to the generated ISO
+- Move ISO from `/boot` to `/var/lib/dracut-iscsi-target`
+- Better integrate with dracut+systemd for network, device settling and service target override.
+- Move `iscsi-target.conf` paramater descriptions in this README to the file itself.

 ## Developing